bplmaps/lmec-main-site/content/about/people/megan-nally.md

 method = "Email"

 +++
-Megan Nally is a recent graduate from Wesleyan University and holds a B.A. in Government and Hispanic Literatures & Cultures as well as a certificate in International Relations.
+Megan recently graduated from Wesleyan University ('21) with a B.A. in Government,  Hispanic Literatures & Cultures, and a certificate in International Relations.
 She has a strong interest in primary source documentation and local history.